 Survey of the functions of law; courts and lawyers in modern society; analysis of the origin, training, and role of the legal technician; professional responsibilities of the lawyer; outline of the fields and specializations within the practice of law; and instruction in legal research and writing upon a review of the sources and works of law.

-Prerequisite: Legal Technology entrance examination and consent of coordinator.
+Prerequisite: Legal Technology entrance

-LTE 102 Fundamentals of Legal Research (3-0)
+LTE 102 Fundamentals of Legal 3 hrs.
+Research (3-0)